OpenChain-Project/OpenChain-KWG/content/en/guide/governance_iso5230/appendix/1-policy-template.md

 The open source program manager is responsible for the overall responsibility for the company's open source programs.
 To ensure open source compliance of products and services using open source, open source program manager is responsible for:<sub>(3.2.2.4)</sub>

 - Define the roles required for open source compliance, and designate a responsible person and group in charge of each role.
 Consult with OSRB if necessary.
-- Supervise and evaluate open source compliance training.
+- Supervise and assess open source compliance training.
 - Serves as the chair of the OSRB and directs its activities.
 - Respond to inquiries and requests related to open source use and compliance from outside.
 - Review and approve requests for use of open source.